JMS55/jms55.github.io/content/posts/2025_09_20_solari_bevy_0_17/index.md

 ### Light Sampling

-Light sampling in Solari is currently purely random (not even uniformly random!), and there's big opportunities to improve it.
+Light sampling in Solari is currently purely random (not even uniformly random!), and there are big opportunities to improve it.

 Having a large number of lights in the scenes is _theoretically_ viable with ReSTIR, but in practice Solari is not yet there.
 We need some sort of spatial/visibility-aware sampling to improve the quality of our initial candidate samples.